sunnygirlzyq/Donglab.github.io/content/authors/Xuzhe Zhao/index.md

 superuser: false

 # Role/position
+role: |
-role: Ph.D Student, started Sept.
+ Ph.D Student, started Sept.
 2023
+ Bachelor of Engineering, School of Telecommunications Engineering, Xidian University.
+ Bachelor of Engineering in Telecommunications Engineering with Honours of the first class, Heriot-Watt University.
 education:
   courses:
     - course: Bachelor of Engineering